High-achiever, perfectionist… Sound like you?

 During our sessions, we will discuss your past achievements, current goals, and lifestyle in order to develop solutions for you, including how to manage your stress and time.

-High achievers and perfectionists that seek therapy can learn to:
+Therapy for high achievers and perfectionists can help you learn to:

 - Recognize the progress you have made and the milestones you have already achieved

 - Learn how to effectively cope with stress related to high-achievement and perfectionism

 - Develop new perspectives about your goals, yourself, the achievements of others, and healthy expectation-setting